PostHog/posthog.com/contents/blog/the-posthog-array-1-13-0.md

 We're testing out more scalable databases as we've had several teams start using us with 600+ events/second.
 We are going to build on ClickHouse for our Enterprise version.

-On the team side, we welcomed Yakko as a Technical Writer and Ceveloper - you'll see his work in our Docs, which are getting a serious overhaul.
+On the team side, we welcomed Yakko as a Technical Writer and Developer - you'll see his work in our Docs, which are getting a serious overhaul.
 Paolo has also joined as our first Growth Engineer.
 We'll release a blog post explaining what he's up to!

 Lottie, our legendary designer, is moving to Senegal from Guildford in the UK.
 She'll start packing soon as she leaves this weekend.